clutcher/azure-devops-release-notes/README.md

 #### 📝 Changelog Section
 - Work items grouped by type
+- Sortable by ID (default) or title alphabetically
-- Sorted by ID within each type
+- Optional sub-grouping by parent ticket within each type
 - Linked to Azure DevOps work items
 - Includes emojis for visual categorization